13 Reasons Why: Season 4

-Like the previous two seasons, Season 4 also received negative reviews.
-The writing and story remained the main criticized aspects, while the ending was met with a divided reception.
+Like the previous two seasons, the fourth and final season also received negative reviews.
+The writing and story remained the primary criticized aspects, while the ending was met with a divided reception.

 On Rotten Tomatoes, 25% of 12 reviews are positive, with an average rating of 5.3/10.
 The site's critical consensus states: "13 Reasons Why closes with a chaotic final chapter that betrays what little dignity remained in the tragic lives of its central teens."
-Episode six, in which the school runs a "drill" where the students are made to believe there is an active shooter was heavily criticized, with many fans and critics describing the episode as "too realistic", "triggering" and "traumatising" although some reviewers noted that the show had tackled a topic that is relevant to many American school students.
-The storyline of Justin Foley being diagnosed with and killed by complications of AIDS generated controversy, with many calling it unfair.
-Minnette defended the scene, saying that he and Flynn had pushed showrunner Brian Yorkey to kill Justin, as they "both felt that it would have the biggest emotional impact on the series as [Justin] had the most emotional impact out of all of the characters".
+Episode six, in which the school runs a "drill" where the students are made to believe there is an active shooter was heavily criticized, with many fans and critics describing the episode as "too realistic" due to the prevalence of school shootings in the United States and "triggering" and "traumatizing" although some reviewers noted that the show had tackled a topic that was relevant to many American school students.
+The storyline of Justin Foley being diagnosed with and killed by complications of AIDS also generated controversy, with many calling it "unfair"; the inaccurate depiction of the illness's progression was also criticized by viewers.
+Minnette defended the decision, saying that he and Brandon Flynn had pushed showrunner Brian Yorkey to kill off Justin, as they "both felt that it would have the biggest emotional impact on the series as Justin had the most emotional impact out of all of the characters".

 Audience viewership

-The marketing analytics firm Jumpshot determined the first season was the second-most viewed Netflix season in the first 30 days after it premiered, garnering 48% of the viewers that the second season of Daredevil received, which was the most viewed season according to Jumpshot.
-The series also showed an 18% increase in week-over-week viewership from week one to week two.
+The marketing analytics firm Jumpshot determined the first season was the second-most viewed Netflix season in the first 30 days after it premiered, garnering 48 percent of the viewers that the second season of Daredevil received, which was the most viewed season according to Jumpshot.
+The series also showed an 18 percent increase in week-over-week viewership from week one to week two.
 Jumpshot, which "analyzes click-stream data from an online panel of more than 100 million consumers", looked at the viewing behavior and activity of the company's U.S. members, factoring in the relative number of U.S. Netflix viewers who watched at least one episode of the season.
 According to Nielsen, the premiere episode of the second season drew 6.08 million viewers in the U.S. in the first three days of its release.
-It also revealed that a significant part of its audience were young – aged 34 or younger (75%) – and female (65%) – with males representing 35% of viewers.
+It also revealed that a significant part of its audience were young – aged 34 or younger (75%) – and female (65%) – with males representing 35 percent of viewers.
 The second season became the eighth most watched English-language television series on Netflix, with 496.1 million hours viewed.